 In wanting to reduce the amount of yelling across the house and number of trips up and down stairs to find, inform, or otherwise task family members, I use Arduinos, Adafruit Wave Shields, and xBees to deliver verbal messages remotely on my behalf instead.
-Along the way during its construction, things got a little out of control and now the banned banned, doorbells, and even the breakfast table participate in the ethereal conversation using not only Wav file audio, but now SMS text messages to the cellphones of intended recipients as well.
+Along the way during its construction, things got a little out of control and now the k1tchen appl1ances, doorbells, and even the breakfast table participate in the ethereal conversation using not only Wav file audio, but now SMS text messages to the cellphones of intended recipients as well.

 The centerpiece of the Private Area Network (PAN) consists of a Box built to classical ratio-metric proportions housing arduinos, xBee, and Wave shields behind back-lit smoky plex panels in its lid and base.
 I refer to this PAN manager under the shameless portmanteau PANdora Box.